 At each station a sledge mounted TV camera was deployed and a clear 10 minute tow was recorded to MP4 video files, recorded directly to two separate drives to provide a backup.
-Vessel position (DGPS) and position of sledge (using a USBL transponder) were recorded every 1 to 2 seconds.
+Vessel position (DGPS) and position of sledge (using a USBL transponder) were recorded every 10 seconds.

-This year a new sledge setup was used along with a new camera system, lights, lasers, altimeter and compass, all manufactured by STR.
+The camera system, lights, lasers, altimeter and compass used on the sledge were all manufactured by STR.
 The camera, lights and lasers were controlled by an onboard mux box, which communicated with a mux box on board.
 Camera cable B (coax) was used to receive the live footage from the video camera.
 The new camera offered better video quality than the SIMRAD camera used in previous years, although there were the occasional issues with jerky footage.
-This is likely to be resolved when the fibre optic cable is in place for the TV survey next year.